fenomas/noa-examples/README.md

 (clone this repo)
 cd noa-examples
 npm install
-npm start     # runs /src/hello-world
-npm test      # runs /src/test
+npm start     # serves the "hello-world" demo npm test      # serves the "test" demo
 ```

-The `start` and `test` scripts serve each world via `webpack-dev-server`, so you should be able to find them at `localhost:8080` or thereabouts.
+The `start` and `test` scripts build serve each world on `localhost:8080`.

-There's also a `build` script to generate bundles into the `docs` directories.
+There's also a `build` to generate all bundles into the `docs` directories, using `esbuild`.
+If you prefer `webpack`, here is a sample [webpack config](src/hello-world/webpack.config.js).

 Note: those using React may want to refer to [@MCArth/noa-cra-example](https://github.com/MCArth/noa-cra-example), which is a ported noa example built with `create-react-app`.